bitcoin-api/bitcoin-api-full-stack/README.md

 | zarbonDeploy | stream - max length 1000 | Giraffe Lick Leaf (GLL) deploy queue |
 | unusedAddressData | list of encoded JSON objects | contains unused address data, this data including the address itself is assigned to users (equivalently Bitcoin-Api tokens) when they make requests to the `POST - /addresses` endpoint |

-* `unusedAddressData` - list - contains unused address data, this data including the address itself is assigned to users when they make requests to the `POST - /addresses` endpoint

 ##### Backend S3 Storage Bucket